ractivejs/ractivejs.github.io/docs/extend/components.md

 ### Isolated

-If you aren't interested in reusability of a component or would like to prototype a feature, Ractive provides some convenient features that speeds up the development process.
+If you aren't interested in reusability of a component or would like to prototype a feature, Ractive provides some convenient features that speed up the development process.

 By default components are **isolated**, meaning the child cannot access the parent' data.
 This is recommended if you want the child component to be independent of the parent.